mariodosreis/mariodosreis.github.io/_posts/2006-07-17-Millstone.md

 _Updated: 27th September 2020._

 [^1]: This refers to the climbing wall at the Brixton Recreation Centre, which had several jamming cracks moulded into hard resin in a brick wall.
-The original (and no cracks).
+The original wall was demolished and replaced with a standard plywood wall with plastic resin holds (and no cracks).